 RELATED: How to Wear Brogue Shoes

 The Oxford is believed to have originated from the Oxonian Shoe, a “half boot” with side slits, that was popular amongst the students of Oxford University in around 1825.
 However, others claim that Oxfords first appeared in Ireland and Scotland, where they are sometimes called Balmorals after Balmoral Castle.

 Closed lacing defines the Oxford.
 The eyelet tabs are stitched underneath the vamp, or the top of the shoe, unlike the open lacing system of the Derby shoe.
 The design was initially a plain shoe made of leather, but over the years the style has evolved significantly and now includes a broad range of fabrics, detailing, and varying styles suitable for both smart casual and formal wear.

-Brown leather Oxfords are the perfect option when paired with a grey, dark brown or navy suit.
+Brown leather Oxfords are the perfect option when paired with a grey, dark brown, or navy suit.
 Rather than wearing black, a brown Oxford is far more striking when paired with these colors and you will visually stand out.

-Tan has become a prominent shade in men’s footwear, and because of its dark and light tones, it is one of the simplest colours to style as it goes with almost everything.
-Tan Oxfords are an excellent option for a less formal look and can be worn with denim trousers, bright coloured chinos and tailored navy pants.
+Tan has become a prominent shade in men’s footwear, and because of its dark and light tones, it is one of the simplest colors to style as it goes with almost everything.
+Tan Oxfords are an excellent option for a less formal look and can be worn with denim trousers, bright-colored chinos, and tailored navy pants.

 No man should be without a pair of black Oxfords in his wardrobe, and it’s the number one color to wear for business.
-Black Oxfords are quite possibly the most versatile shoes that a man can own, and can be styled with almost every colour for a polished yet conservative look.
+Black Oxfords are quite possibly the most versatile shoes that a man can own, and can be styled with almost every color for a polished yet conservative look.